The Innovation Lab is OPEN

 Preferred Qualifications:

-• One year of library collection maintenance experience
+• One year of experience coordinating tasks and shared work

 The salary of the finalist(s) selected for this role will be set based on a variety of factors, including but not limited to, Memorandum of Understanding, USM Board of Regent policies, internal equity, budget and qualifications and experience.
 Most salary offers will be close to the minimum part of the range.

-To learn more and apply for this job, please visit the UMBC jobs posting
+To learn more and apply, visit the UMBC jobs site

 Read more…